twisted/twisted/docs/projects/core/howto/threading.rst

 Managing the Thread Pool
 ------------------------

-The thread pool is implemented by :api:`twisted.python.threadpool.ThreadPool <twisted.python.threadpool.ThreadPool>`.
+The thread pool is implemented by :api:`twisted.python.threadpool.ThreadPool <ThreadPool>`.

 We may want to modify the size of the thread pool, increasing or decreasing the number of threads in use.
 We can do this do this quite easily::